chuckreynolds/WPFBOGP/readme.txt

 No. Either your Facebook User ID or or an Application ID is a requirement.
 You're not required to register an app, instead just use your User ID (plugin admin settings page helps you find that).
 You can use both an App ID and User ID if you'd like.
 More details on how Facebook verifies admins is located here: https://developers.facebook.com/docs/insights/

 = Why doesn't this plugin have a Like/Send button? = Honestly it's not hard to add one once you have the proper meta content in the header.
 Look at <a href="https://developers.facebook.com/docs/reference/plugins/like/">how to add a Like button</a> using fb:like.
 There are a lot of 'like' button plugins but this one focuses on solid and accurate Open Graph meta data.

 == Screenshots ==

 1. The Open Graph admin options panel has all options laid out in one easy place.
 The rest is all behind the scenes.

 == Upgrade Notice ==
+= 2.0.12 =
+Show featured image first to Facebook (upped to full size), then content images, then fallback.
+Better metadata code filtering.

 = 2.0.11 =
 Fixes an issue some had with thumbnail image paths & fixes php notice some were getting.
 Cheers.